rasmusbrottwitt/coronavirus/webpage.md

 To understand how the pandemic will continue to spread, we have applied prediction models to the data gathered, and predicting how the spread looks the next couple of days.

 ### Potential reopening
-Following the lockdown and the flattening of the curves, the natural next step would be to look at when to open up again - and to do this we can look at the true number of infected.
+Following the lockdown and the flattening of the curves, the natural next step would be to look at when to open up again.
+For every day the country is closed, money is slipping out of the economies, and governments have to write big checks to keep the wheels going for companies and individuals.

+To do this we can look at the true number of infected.
 The average time from infection to death is 17 days.
 This means that if the true mortality rate is 1% then if 1 person dies today was there 100 infected 17 days ago.
 This information can together with the avg. growth rate for COVID19 be used to give an estimate of the true number of infected in each country.

+FIG True Number of Infected

+The charts clearly show why it would be very interstring to know the actual mortality rate.
+Relatively small changes is the mortality rate assumption from 3% to 1%  would mean that many many more million people would have had the infection.
+This is very important information to know when planning a reopening of a country like US.

+### Summary
+We have seen that the disease spread rapidly, with the death rate following and even increasing a bit, as the disease became pandemic.
+However, there is a large uncertanity regarding these numbers, and the difference between reported and true numbers might be big.

+We have also discovered how lock downs are a great idea to stop the disease, and faster actions give great results.
+Before looking into the costs of these lock downs, let us look into the social media awareness to see how the people have reacted to this (to our generations) new phenomenon.

+## Social Media Data from Twitter